Credit: @ninepincider on Instagram

 The Lucille Ball Desi Arnaz Museum (Chautauqua-Allegheny)

 Step back in time and onto the set of one of America’s greatest sitcoms at the Lucille Ball Desi Arnaz Museum.
-Located in Lucille Ball’s hometown, also home to the new-in-2018 National Comedy Center, the museum brings the show to life for fans, old and new.
+Located in Lucille Ball’s hometown, also home to the National Comedy Center, the museum brings the show to life for fans, old and new.
 See the costumes, the Tropicana nightclub, and even the conveyor belt from the classic Vitametavegamin commercial, where you can try to keep up like Lucy in the classic episode!
 Take a look at one of the most beloved shows of all time and the brilliant comedian behind it.

 Dark Island Spirits and Distillery (Thousand Islands-Seaway)